ejm714/scipy_proceedings/papers/emily_dorne/main.md

 The most common source of HABs in freshwater environments is cyanobacteria, or blue-green algae.
 While there are established methods for using satellite imagery to detect cyanobacteria in larger water bodies like oceans, detection in small inland lakes, reservoirs, and rivers remains a challenge.
 Manual water sampling is accurate, but is too time and resource intensive to perform continuously at scale.
 Machine learning models, on the other hand, can generate estimates in seconds.
 Automatic detection enables water managers to better prioritize limited manual sampling resources and can provide a birds-eye view of water conditions across a region.
 Machine learning is particularly well-suited to this task because indicators of cyanobacteria are visible in free, routinely collected satellite imagery.

+- [ ] TODO: SG edit

-CyFi, short for Cyanobacteria Finder, is an open-source Python package that uses satellite imagery and machine learning to detect cyanobacteria levels [@cyfi_docs].
+We present CyFi, short for Cyanobacteria Finder, an open-source Python package that uses satellite imagery and machine learning to estimate cyanobacteria levels in inland water bodies [@cyfi_docs].
 CyFi helps decision makers protect the public by flagging the highest-risk areas in lakes, reservoirs, and rivers quickly and easily.
 CyFi represents a significant advancement in environmental monitoring, providing higher-resolution detection capabilities that can pinpoint areas at risk of cyanobacterial contamination.
 Key strengths of CyFi compared to other tools include:
 - Features derived from high-resolution Sentinel-2 satellite data
 - A fast and computationally efficient boosted tree machine learning algorithm
 - A straightforward command line interface